Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Sensitivity Analysis

 Level 2 of our selection criteria rules out known objects by matching to the DES Y3 Gold Catalog.
-When matching to DES stars and globular clusters NGC288 and HD4398, we estimate the sky area masked by our criteria using a Monte-Carlo sampling of position space.
+When matching to DES stars, globular clusters NGC288, and the star HD4398, we estimate the sky area masked by our criteria using a Monte-Carlo sampling of position space.
 We find that a $0.5\arcsec$ radius around DES stars masks 0.11 percent of the sky area covered in our follow-up observations, and an $8\arcmin$ radius around NGC288 and a $3\arcmin$ radius around HD4398 each mask 0.01 percent.
 In the simulations, we use these percentages of the sky masked by these selection criteria as the probability for a simulated object to be removed by the criterion.

 We take a slightly different approach to modeling the criterion of removing known galactic centers from our sample, since these objects are not in the foreground of our observations.
 Here we model the transient-galaxy separation empirically and impute that separation into the simulations.
 We extract a probability distribution function of SN-host galaxy center separation in units of physical distance from the DES 3-year spectroscopic SNe sample \citep{DESSN}.
 This sample is dominated by SN-Ia for cosmological analyses, which makes it more applicable to KN-host galaxy separation than a balanced SNe sample: the progenitors of SN-Ia are thought to be white dwarf stars in binary systems \citep[]{snprob1, snprops2, snprops3}, meaning to first order they would be similar in age and hence host separation to other binary systems of stellar remnants \citep[]{Bloom_2006, Prochaska_2006}.
+We believe this assumption to be conservative, given that supernova (or sometimes called ``prenatal'') kicks during the evolution of binary massive star systems into BNS or NSBH systems are expected to cause an increase in the separation from the host-galaxy center \citep[]{kicks}.
 We therefore apply the same transient-galaxy separation pdf to both the KNe and SNe simulations.
 In the application of the selection criterion, we draw a separation from the pdf and remove the object if the separation is less than $0.2\arcsec$.
 When testing this criterion on the DES 3-year SNe sample, we estimate 97\%\ of transients will be recovered while effectively removing all time-varying galactic centers.

 Our real-time candidate reduction also relied on visual inspection of the images to remove artifacts and point-like light sources without a host galaxy.
 We assume near perfect efficiency in the simulations with one exception stemming from the fact that this criterion has a dependence on the seeing of the observations.
 A bright galaxy center in poor seeing conditions can hide real transients in the image or appear like a point source itself, resulting in it being removed from the sample.
 For the simulations, if the imputed host separation is less than half of the seeing, we reject the simulated object.